ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

      for example)

 For example, if sender is using libfabric 1.10, and receiver is using libfabric 1.13.
-If receiver is in zero copy receive mode, it will have the the extra request "constant header length", but sender does not support it.
+If receiver is in zero copy receive mode, it will have the extra request "constant header length", but sender does not support it.
 In this case, it is OK for sender to ignore the request, and send packets with different header length.
 It is receiver's responsibility to react accordingly. (section 4.3)